Interested in joining our Internal Medicine team? Learn about the application and recruitment process for residents:

 - Medical School Performance Evaluation (MSPE or "Dean's Letter")

 An Internal Medicine Chair or Departmental letter is optional.

 All appointments are made through the National Resident Matching Program (NRMP).
 Candidates must register through the NRMP website.
 Personal interviews are by invitation only and are based on the applicant's academic performance, United States Medical Licensing Examination (USMLE) scores and/or COMLEX-USA scores, letters of recommendation and other accomplishments as detailed in the ERAS application.
 Interviews are conducted on selected dates from October through January.
 If selected for an interview, applicants will be notified by email.
 We are unable to provide applicants with a status report regarding their application or selection for interview.

-Applicants should schedule USMLE Step 1, Step 2 CK, and Step 2 CS exams (or equivalent COMLEX exams) and release their scores to ensure that we can view the results of these exams before the NRMP rank list deadline in mid-February.
+Applicants should complete USMLE Step 1, Step 2 CK exams (or equivalent COMLEX exams) and release their scores to ensure that we can view the results of these exams before the NRMP rank list deadline in mid-February.

 Matched Student Characteristics

 With each match cycle, we aim to recruit resident physicians that have a strong aptitude, engaging personality, effective communication skills, focused work ethic and growth-oriented mindset.
 We recognize that our team is strengthened by its diversity; we prioritize both inherent and acquired diversity through all steps of our recruitment process.
 We acknowledge that we have much work to do to ensure that our physician team reflects the diversity found in our local community - allowing us to better serve our patient population.